Trust at Dryx

 Adversarial bypass survey

 14 documented bypass categories (Unicode invisibles, base64 wraps, multi-line splits, homoglyphs) run against Dryx and against competitors.
-Reproducible: drop our 4 Unicode-bypass canaries into any tool of choice; run our bypass-survey.swift; see for yourself.
+We run a bypass-survey harness against the redaction pipeline on every release.

 Standards alignment